Music Theory

 Ragas

-Indian ragas are derived from scales but they are so much more than just a scale!
-A part of Indian classical music, ragas are made up of pitches chosen from among the same twelve tones as Western music.
-Sometimes the ascending tones of a raga will be different from the descending tones, similar to a melodic minor scale.
+Indian classical music is based on collections of pitches similar to Western musical scales, but with specific formulas for playing them.
+Sometimes the ascending tones of a raga will be different from the descending tones, similar to the melodic minor scale.
 The melody of a raga is almost always improvised on the spot when performed.
 Ragas are associated with different times of day or seasons.
 There are ragas for morning, afternoon, evening, and night.
 It is believed that when the raga is sung or played at that time of day, they have the maximum effect.
 Performers follow a specific set of rules for raga, whether it be the specific order the notes are played or the way they are played.
-In the video below, singer Indrani Mukherjee is singing a Raag Malkauns, a calming raga meant to be sung during the early morning hours, just after midnight.
+In the video below, singer Indrani Mukherjee is singing a Raga Malkauns, a calming raga meant to be sung during the early morning hours, just after midnight.

 Maqams

-Maqams are systems of scales used in the Middle East and are defined by quarter tones (notes that are inside half-steps, such as between D and D# for example).
+Maqams are systems of music scales used in the Middle East and are defined by quarter tones (intervals that are half as large as half steps, such as between D and D#).
 There are many Maqams and the intervals for each Maqam differ.
 Maqams are also viewed as techniques for improvisation where certain pitches and patterns have been clearly defined.
-This youtube playlist defines different types of Maqams and shows how they sound.
+This Youtube playlist defines different types of Maqams and shows how they sound.
 The video below demonstrates a bluesy Maqam called Saba.
-Listen carefully for the unique sound of the 3/4 steps in this scale.
+Listen carefully for the unique sound of the 3/4 steps in this music scale.

 Medieval Modes

-Modes are perhaps the earliest forms of Western music and essentially acted as key signatures for early musicians centuries ago.
+Modes are perhaps the earliest form of Western music, and essentially acted as key signatures for early musicians centuries ago.
 There are seven different modes: Ionian, Dorian, Phyrigian, Lydian, Myxolydian, Aeolian, and Locrian.
 Each mode is made of seven notes and has a distinct character of its own.
-Learn more about modes here.
+Learn more about music modes.

 Chinese Pentatonic Scale

-Traditional Chinese music is built from pentatonic scale.
+Traditional Chinese music is built from pentatonic scales.
 These five note scales are characterized by a quadra-step, whole, half, quadra-step, and half step.
 Chinese scales have influenced Celtic folk music, West African music, and American blues.
-Here is an example of a Chinese pentascale being used in Irish traditional music.
+Here is an example of a Chinese pentascale being used in traditional Irish music.

 Hungarian Scale

-How do you memorize music scales?
-How do you practice music scales?
+How do you memorize and practice music scales?

-Memorization of musical scales comes with practice and lots of repetition!
-Think of practicing scales as taking your fingers to the gym—scales build strength, technique, and our understanding of how our fingers interact with the keys.
-It’s essential to make musical scales a daily habit to see development as a musician.
+Memorization of scales comes with practice and lots of repetition!
+Think of practicing scales as taking your fingers to the gym—scales build strength, technique, and daily practice is essential for development as a musician.

-Each scale has a “formula,” or a pattern.
-The trick to memorizing scales in music is understanding the pattern and how the intervals of a scale relate to one another.
-Dedicate each week to practicing a new scale and start by learning the fingering of one octave.
-Be confident in traveling up and down the scale before tackling a new one.
+Each music scale has a “formula,” or a pattern of intervals.
+The trick to memorizing scales is understanding the pattern and how the intervals between the tones relate to one another.
+Dedicate each week to practicing a new scale and start by learning the proper fingering for one octave.
+Get confident traveling up and down the scale before tackling a new one.

-When encountering difficulties in piano or life, it can be easy for tension to creep into our shoulders, back, hands, or wrists.
+When encountering difficulties at the piano, it can be easy for tension to creep into our shoulders, back, hands, or wrists.
 Develop awareness of your body while playing scales to avoid long-term injury.
 While warming up with scales, do a mental and physical check-in.
-Are you sitting upright, comfortably, shoulders back while playing scales?
-Are shoulders relaxed?
+Are you sitting upright and comfortably, with shoulders back and relaxed while playing scales?
 Do both feet rest on the ground?
 Are you giving yourself room to make mistakes and learn?
-Having solid musical scales begins by taking care of your mind and making small physical adjustments to your technique.
+Being solid on scales begins by taking care of your mind and making small physical adjustments to your technique.

-Lastly, use a metronome while practicing from your list of music scales!
-A common mistake for pianists of all levels is having unsteady rhythm while practicing musical scales.
-Challenge yourself to practice with a metronome to develop a strong inner pulse and start by practicing scales in each hand separately, slowly, and deliberately.
+Last, use a metronome while practicing from your list of music scales.
+A common mistake for pianists of all levels is having unsteady rhythm while practicing scales.
+Challenge yourself to practice with a metronome to develop a strong inner pulse, and start by practicing scales in each hand separately, slowly, and deliberately.
 Once you can comfortably play the notes, you’re ready to vary the rhythm!
 Try playing scales with a dotted eighth and sixteenth note rhythm, then switch to sixteenth and dotted eighth.
 After this exercise, go back to an even rhythm and see how much your speed and precision has improved.

-Pick a few of your favorite scales in the article and learn one today!
+Pick a few of your favorite music scales in the article and learn one today!